dmpstats/Avian_Cluster_Detection/README.md

 ## Description

-This MoveApp geographically clusters behaviourally-classified data over a rolling 2-week window, generating data on the cluster's properties (hours spent, number of revisits, number of animals, and so on).
+This MoveApp geographically clusters behaviourally-classified data over a rolling window, generating data on the cluster's properties (hours spent, number of revisits, number of animals, and so on).
+Clusters are updated with each time step to simulate real-time identification.

 ## Documentation

-*Enter here a detailed description of your App.
-What is it intended to be used for.
-Which steps of analyses are performed and how.
-Please be explicit about any detail that is important for use and understanding of the App and its outcomes.*
+Input data to this MoveApp needs to have been processed by

+1.  **Basic Data Processing for Merging Studies,** or a similar MoveApp, to append UTM data (i.e. columns named `x` and `y` containing UTM coordinate data)
+2.  **Behavioural Classification for Avian Species,** or an alternative MoveApp, which appends a column of predicted behaviours to each event.
+Currently, the only supported behaviours are `SFeeding`, `SResting`, `SRoosting` and `STravelling`.

 ### Input data